michaelplatt07/RecipeBookServer/README.md

 ## Testing
 To run the unit tests for this application, navigate to the root directory.
-From there, you can run the command `npm test PATH/TO/TEST/FILE`.
+From there, you can run the command `npm test` which will kickstart an entire suite of tests that cover the entire application.